 - Equality and Non-discrimination: All individuals are equal as human beings and by virtue of the inherent dignity of each human person.
 All human beings are entitled to their human rights without discrimination of any kind, such as race, colour, sex, ethnicity, age, language, religion, political or other opinion, national or social origin, disability, property, birth or other status as explained by the human rights treaty bodies.

 - Participation and Inclusion: Every person and all peoples are entitled to active, free and meaningful participation in, contribution to, and enjoyment of civil, economic, social, cultural and political development in which human rights and fundamental freedoms can be realized.

 - Accountability and Rule of Law: States and other duty-bearers are answerable for the observance of human rights.
 In this regard, they have to comply with the legal norms and standards enshrined in human rights instruments.
-Where they fail to do so, aggrieved rights-holders are entitled to institute proceedings for appropriate redress before a competent court or other adjudicator in accordance with the rules and procedures provided by law.
+Where they fail to do so, aggrieved rights-holders are entitled to institute proceedings for appropriate redress before a competent court (with qualified legal services) in accordance with the rules and procedures provided by law.

 3. Programmes of development cooperation contribute to the development of the capacities of duty-bearers to meet their obligations and of ‘rights-holders’ to claim their rights.

 In a HRBA human rights determine the relationship between individuals and groups with valid claims (rights-holders) and State and non-state actors with correlative obligations (duty- bearers).